 Print board exhibits are to include 10 photos mounted on a poster as described above, each no larger than 5"x7".
 Number each print 1-10.
 Prints may be a mix of digital and/or standard development.
 Create a title of choice for the print board exhibit.
-Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff.
+Space should be left in the lower right-hand corner to place an exhibit tag provided by Purdue Extension staff.

 Salon prints are to be no larger than 11"x14", mounted on a standard 16"x20" salon mount, and displayed vertically.
 Salon prints are to be placed in a clear plastic sleeve and captions are not recommended.
-Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff.
+Space should be left in the lower right-hand corner to place an exhibit tag provided by Purdue Extension staff.

 Images may be taken with a film camera, digital camera, cell phone, or other electronic device.
-Altering of images by any other means besides the device it was taken with is to be entered in the creative/experimental category.
+Replacing any pixels of the original digital image is to be entered in the creative/experimental category.
+This includes but not limited to, using artificial intelligence (AI), any erasing tool, healing tool, patch tool, or any tool that replaces any of the original pixels.
 Creative/experimental exhibits must include the original photo on the back side of the board, a description of how the image was altered, and equipment/software used to alter the image.